 One concern that many parents have is permanent teeth coming in behind the baby teeth.
 Believe it or not, this is a common occurrence.
 Around the age of 6 years old, children begin to exchange their front teeth for permanent teeth.
 Sometimes we notice a tooth coming in behind the baby tooth rather than pushing the baby tooth out directly.
 As all situations may be different, we recommend that your child have an evaluation with a pediatric dentist to determine if immediate treatment is necessary.

 What is the difference between baby and permanent teeth?

 The enamel (hard white material that covers the tooth) and dentin (main bony part of the tooth that surrounds the pulp) are thinner in baby teeth and the pulp (inner structure of tooth that contains nerves and blood vessels) is bigger relative to the rest of the tooth.
 This means that if your child gets a cavity, it can spread much faster to the nerve of the tooth.
 Baby teeth also have shorter roots and may fall out more easily if your child falls or hits their mouth.

 What insurance does Children’s Dental Village accept?

-Dr. Longfellow, Dr. Padilla and Dr. Lepetich are contracted dental providers for:
+Dr. Padilla and Dr. Lepetich are contracted with dental providers for:

 We accept any PPO insurance that allows you to select your own dental provider and would be considered an out of network benefit.
 Children’s Dental Village has many families that utilize various dental PPO insurance plans and depending on the employer plan selected, the reimbursement from the insurance varies.
 We are always happy to check your benefits when you bring your child for a visit and can also submit pre-treatment requests to the insurance for treatment plans recommended by the dentist.